Twigonometry/IsabelleDSL/README.md

 This will create a temporary theory file and ROOT file, if needed, in `/tmp`.
 It will then build the theory, extract the exported Haskell code, and run the pretty-printing functions within the Haskell file to print the specified session.
 Boilerplate code will then be added.

+A boilerplate file must be supplied, and the `SESSIONS[]` placeholder indicates where all sessions will be inserted.
+Within this, any string can be inserted - within the string, the string `{session}` will be replaced by each pretty-printed user session.

 ## Notes for Myself - How to Manually Interact with System

 ### Building Manually